trjaymorlacuesta/hidetrjaymorlacuesta.github.io/_posts/2015-10-13-sendPropertyProfile.md

 # sendPropertyProfile

 ##Overview
-This method allows users to retrieve stuff.
+This call is used to fetch the property profile report of a particular property; it uses the BSGv2.

 <table>
 	<tbody>